 A steam locomotive's tender became a very common piece of equipment, so much so that many it did not look right without one trailing behind!
 The device, which can trace its history back to earliest of locomotive designs had a simple but vital purpose holding additional fuel (coal, wood, or oil in later years) and water which greatly extended the operational range from a few miles to 100 or more.
 As locomotives increased in size and power so too did the tender with many variants along with their own particular names and designers.
-Today, the largest tenders in service are found on Union Pacific which maintains three behemoths original to the railroad; 4-8-4 #844, 4-6-6-4 "Challenger" #3985, and 4-8-8-4 "Big Boy" #4014.
+Today, the biggest tenders in service are found on a handful of large wheel arrangements still in operation.
+Most notable is Union Pacific 4-8-4 #844 and 4-8-8-4 "Big Boy" #4014 (there are no plans to operate 4-6-6-4 #3985 in the foreseeable future).

 The tender began as a simply a small, two-axle carriage employed on the earliest English-built locomotives of the 1820s to haul additional fuel and water.
 As the fledgling industry gained its footing within the United States during the 1830s, and then rapidly expanded by mid-century, more powerful locomotive designs were needed to meet demand.
 The first common, widespread wheel arrangement put into service which offered sufficient power and speed was the 4-4-0 "American."
 This type became so popular that it was still being employed by the end of the steam era a century later.
 In regards to the tender's development the American was the first to use the now-standard rectangular design.